software-mansion/react-native-gesture-handler/README.md

 ## Examples

-If you don't feel like trying it on a real app, but just want to play with the API you can run the example project.
+If you want to play with the API but don't feel like trying it on a real app, you can run the example project.
 Clone the repo, go to the `Example/` folder and run:
 ```bash
   yarn install
 ```

-Then run `react-native run-android` or `react-native run-ios` depending on which platform you want to run the example app on.
+Then run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the example app on).

 You will need to have an Android or iOS device or emulator connected as well as `react-native-cli` package installed globally.